jostylr/role-dnd-hybrid/src/fudge.md

 For more narrow specializations, use the same progression levels, but 2 FUDGE points become 1EP in that usage.

+NEW IDEA (10/5/18):

+Narrow skills are where experience points happen.
+Training can be general or narrow, but experience is narrow.
+Each narrow skill has progression of 1 EP, 2EP, 4EP, ....
+(2^n -1 total needed, including past).
+An EP is gained by a roll of +3 or more or -3 or more (extremely poor experience can be just as useful).
+Fudge points can be used to increase/decrease a point in a roll and a roll of 0 can be taken.
+Thus, one can always use 3 Fudge to get 1 EP by just "rolling" the +3 for an experience; this should be a real situation, however.
+But probably more effective to bump a +2 up or something.

+Skills should be grouped by ability and abilities are used when no specific skill seems to match.
+Track EP per relevant skill.
+At 10EP, get another ability point.
+Then  at 20EP, then 40EP, ...

+EP can also accrue directly to an ability based on the +3/-3 mechanism above.
+So, for example, if on a perception role, someone rolls +3, then they get 1EP for Perception.

+Still debating about have narrow skills.
+Thinking not for simplifications, but I do wonder.

 ### Advantages and Disadvantages

 These give a lot of flavor.
 Each advantage should be offset by disadvantages.
 GURPS can be used to help find balance on this.
 It should be a little customization, but not over the top, generally, and should be motivated.
 It is awesome if the advantage is coming from compensating for the disadvantage.